 Wire-Free vs. Wired Cameras

-This is a huge decision point.
+This is a significant decision point:

 - Wired: These cameras plug into a standard power outlet.